Normality-Guided Distributional Reinforcement Learning for Continuous Control: Abstract

 \section{Abstract}

 Learning a predictive model of the mean return, or value function, plays a critical role in many reinforcement learning algorithms.
-Distributional reinforcement learning (DRL) methods instead model the value distribution, which has been shown to improve performance in many settings.
-In this paper, we model the value distribution as approximately normal using the Markov Chain central limit theorem.
-We analytically compute quantile bars to provide a new DRL target that is informed by the decrease in standard deviation that occurs over the course of an episode.
-In addition, we propose a policy update strategy based on uncertainty as measured by structural characteristics of the value distribution not present in the standard value function.
+Distributional reinforcement learning (DRL) has been shown to improve performance by modeling the value \emph{distribution}, not just the mean.
+We study the value distribution in several continuous control tasks and find that the learned value distribution is empirically quite close to normal.
+We design a method that exploits this property, employing variances predicted from a variance network, along with returns, to analytically compute target quantile bars representing a normal for our distributional value function.
+In addition, we propose a policy update strategy based on the correctness as measured by structural characteristics of the value distribution not present in the standard value function.
 The approach we outline is compatible with many DRL structures.
-We use two representative on-policy algorithms, PPO and TRPO, as testbeds and show that our methods produce performance improvements in continuous control tasks.
+We use two representative on-policy algorithms, PPO and TRPO, as testbeds.
+Our method yields statistically significant improvements in 10 out of 16 continuous task settings, while utilizing a reduced number of weights and achieving faster training time compared to an ensemble-based method for quantifying value distribution uncertainty.